Breaking Barriers: Combinatorial Algorithms for Non-monotone Submodular Maximization with Sublinear Adaptivity and $1/e$ Approximation: Abstract

 \section{Abstract}

-With the rapid growth of data in modern applications, parallel combinatorial algorithms for maximizing non-monotone submodular functions have gained significant attention.
-The state-of-the-art approximation ratio of $1/e$ is currently achieved only by a continuous algorithm~\citep{Ene2020a} with adaptivity $\oh{\log(n)}$.
-In this work, we focus on size constraints and propose a $(1/4-\epsi)$-approximation algorithm with high probability for this problem, as well as the first randomized parallel combinatorial algorithm achieving a $1/e-\epsi$ approximation ratio, which bridges the gap between continuous and combinatorial approaches.
+With the rapid growth of data in modern applications, parallel algorithms for maximizing non-monotone submodular functions have gained significant attention.
+In the parallel computation setting,

+the state-of-the-art approximation ratio of $1/e$ is achieved by a continuous algorithm~\citep{Ene2020a} with adaptivity $\oh{\log(n)}$.
+In this work, we focus on size constraints and present the first combinatorial algorithm matching this bound -- a randomized parallel approach achieving $1/e-\epsi$ approximation ratio.
+This result bridges the gap between continuous and combinatorial approaches for this problem.
+As a byproduct, we also develop a simpler $(1/4-\epsi)$-approximation algorithm with high probability ($\ge 1-1/n$).
 Both algorithms achieve $\oh{\log(n)\log(k)}$ adaptivity and $\oh{n\log(n)\log(k)}$ query complexity.
-Empirical results show our algorithms achieve competitive objective values, with the first algorithm particularly efficient in queries.
+Empirical results show our algorithms achieve competitive objective values, with the $(1/4-\epsi)$-approximation algorithm particularly efficient in queries.